Catherine Healy (activist)

-Dame Catherine Alice Healy DNZM (born 1955/1956) is a New Zealand sex workers' rights activist, field researcher and former prostitute working for decriminalisation of prostitution and generally for the improvement of the sex work profession.
+Dame Catherine Alice Healy DNZM (born 1956) is a New Zealand sex workers' rights activist, field researcher and former sex worker.
+She worked for the decriminalisation of prostitution and works generally for the improvement of the sex work profession.
 She is the national coordinator and a founding member of the New Zealand Prostitutes' Collective (NZPC).

 Early life

-Healy grew up near Eastbourne, with three siblings and "liberal-minded" parents.
+Born in 1956, Healy grew up near Eastbourne, with three siblings and "liberal-minded" parents.
 As a child she was involved in the anti-apartheid and anti-tour movements, and frequently attended marches and rallies.
 Her father died when she was 15 years old, making her last few years of high school particularly difficult.
 Healy went on to attend teachers' college, and build her early career as a primary school teacher.
 She now lives with her partner of 30 years in her childhood home.

 Career

 Healy worked as a primary school teacher in Wellington for nine years in the late 1970s and early 1980s.
-She was first introduced to sex work through her then flatmate, who revealed herself to be a prostitute.
+Healy graduated from Wellington Teachers College, Victoria University Wellington, in December, 1976.
+She was first introduced to sex work through her then flatmate, who revealed herself to be a sex worker.
 Although at first horrified, she once accompanied her flatmate on a night out, and eventually took home one of her clients.
 At that time, she decided that sex work was not for her, and continued teaching.
 Despite this initial disinterest, in 1986 Healy answered an ad to work in a massage parlour to supplement her primary school wages.
 After a year's absence from teaching, she decided to fully commit to her job as a sex worker.
 She began working in brothels, namely what is now the General Practitioner bar on Willis St.

 She reportedly received $2000 a month as a sex worker, compared to her salary of $400 as an educator, which she was able to spend on her frequent trips and adventures abroad.
-She worked for seven years as a sex worker, until eventually turning her focus towards advocacy for the protection of sex workers and decriminalisation of prostitution.
+She worked for seven years as a sex worker, until eventually turning her focus towards advocacy for the protection of sex workers and decriminalisation of sex work.

-The New Zealand Prostitutes Collective was established in 1987 to organise sex workers in this movement for protection and decriminalisation.
-Healy and her fellow members of the NZPC initiated this campaign for decriminalisation of prostitution.
-Prostitution was finally decriminalised in New Zealand in 2003 after the implementation of the Prostitution Reform Act 2003; Healy was in the public gallery to witness the final vote.
+The New Zealand Prostitutes' Collective (NZPC), now called the New Zealand Sex Workers' Collective, was established in October 1987 to organise sex workers in this movement for protection and decriminalisation.
+Healy and her fellow members of the NZPC initiated this campaign for decriminalisation of sex work.
+Sex work was finally decriminalised in New Zealand in 2003 after the implementation of the Prostitution Reform Act 2003; Healy was in the public gallery to witness the final vote.